Anggun: 1994–1999: International breakthrough with Snow on the Sahara

-2000–2003: Chrysalis, Open Hearts, and collaborations
+2000–2003: Chrysalis and Open Hearts

-In 1999, Anggun ended her seven-year marriage to Michel Georgea; this inspired her to record another studio album.
-Her second French album, Désirs contraires, was released in September 1999.
-It was an artistic departure from Au nom de la lune, experimenting with electropop and ambient elements as well as R&B music.
-The album was again produced by Erick Benzi, but it featured some of Anggun's compositions.
-Désirs contraires failed to repeat the success of the previous album.
-It peaked at number 48 on the French Albums Chart and sold about 30,000 copies in France.
-Only two singles were released off the album: the tropical-sounding "Un geste d'amour" and the R&B-influenced "Derrière la porte".
-Both singles failed to achieve commercial success, although "Un geste d'amour" reached number 62 on the French Singles Chart.

-It was the English version of the album that enjoyed more success.
-Chrysalis was released at the same time as Désirs contraires and represented a huge artistic growth for Anggun, who had co-written the entire album.
-Distributed simultaneously in 15 countries, the album was never released in the United States due to the lackluster sales of her first album.
-The album spawned the hit single "Still Reminds Me", which received high airplay across Asia and Europe.
+After divorcing Michel Georgea in 1999, Anggun worked on her second French album, Désirs contraires, released in September 1999.
+It experimented with electropop and ambient elements as well as R&B. The album was produced by Benzi, with some of Anggun's compositions.
+It peaked at number 48 on the French albums chart and sold about 30,000 copies there.
+The album's first single, "Un geste d'amour", reached 62 on the French Singles Chart.
+The English version enjoyed more success.
+Chrysalis was released at the same time as Désirs contraires Distributed simultaneously in 15 countries, it spawned the hit single "Still Reminds Me", which received high airplay across Asia and Europe.
 It became her third number-one hit in Indonesia since her international career and her third top 20 single in Italy (peaking at number 17).
-It also reached the top five on the Music & Media European Border Breakers Chart.
-She released a single especially for the Indonesian and Malaysian market, "Yang 'Ku Tunggu" (the Indonesian version of "Un geste d'amour"), which became another number-one hit for Anggun in the region.
+It reached the top five on the Music & Media European Border Breakers Chart.
+She released a single especially for the Indonesian and Malaysian market, "Yang 'Ku Tunggu" (the Indonesian version of "Un geste d'amour"), which became a number-one hit in the region.